Vyral/david-brough-recruiting/_posts/2019-11-19-categorizing-your-database-by-tagging.md

 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /uploads/tag-contacts-youtube.jpg
-youtube_code: YI8sGGnYIFo
+youtube_code: 8GQuM3ADqPo
 ---

 {% include youtube.html %}

-Whether you have a small or large database, a great way to categorize it is a method my team and me use: tagging.
+Whether you have a small or large database, a great way to categorize it is a method my team and I use: tagging.

 **Tagging is a basic function of a CRM.** We have between 9,000 and 10,000 people in our database, and we use the letter-grading system to tag them: A, B, C, D, and F.&nbsp;